AndreGleichner/xattr-win/README.md

     -r  If a file argument is a directory, act as if the entire contents of the directory recursively were also specified (so that every file in the directory tree is acted upon).

-    -s  If a file argument is a symbolic link, act on the symbolic link itself, rather than the file that the symbolic link points at.
+    -u  Write value as unicode string (UTF-16LE).
+The Default is UTF-8.
+        This option can not be combined with -x.

-    -v  Force the file name to be displayed, even for a single file.
+    -v  View the file name, even for a single file.

     -w  Write a given attribute name with a value.

     -x  Force the attribute value to be displayed in the hexadecimal representation.
+        This option can not be combined with -u.

 One or more files or directories may be specified on the command line.